sagarramdev173/sagarramdev173/README.md

 - 📄 Know about my experiences [My resume](https://rxresu.me/sagarramdev173/sagar-resume)

-- ⚡ Fun fact **I'm a hilarious aficionado of knowledge, constantly blabbering about the latest in tech like it's the juiciest gossip.
-If laughter is the best medicine, then consider me your personal pharmacist.
-Ready to learn and share a laugh or two along the way!**
+- ⚡ Fun fact **With a passion for learning and a knack for keeping up with the latest in technology, I bring a blend of humor and expertise to every conversation.
+If laughter is indeed the best medicine, then think of me as your professional pharmacist, always ready to exchange knowledge and a few good laughs**

 <h3 align="left">Connect with me:</h3>
 <p align="left">